David Stirling

-Lieutenant-Colonel Sir Archibald David Stirling, (15 November 1915 – 4 November 1990) was a Scottish officer in the British Army and the founder and creator of the Special Air Service (SAS).
+Lieutenant-Colonel Sir Archibald David Stirling (15 November 1915 – 4 November 1990) was an officer in the British Army and the founder and creator of the Special Air Service (SAS).
 Under his leadership, the SAS carried out hit-and-run raids behind the Axis lines of the North African campaign.
 He saw active service during the Second World War until he was captured in January 1943.
 He spent the rest of the war in captivity, despite making several attempts to escape.

 Stirling left the Regular Army in 1947.
-He settled in Rhodesia (now Zimbabwe) and founded the Capricorn Africa Society, which aimed to fight racial discrimination in Africa, but Stirling's preference for a limited, elitist voting franchise over universal suffrage limited the movement's appeal.
-He subsequently formed various private military companies and was linked with a failed attempt to overthrow the Libyan leader Muammar Gaddafi in the early 1970s.
-He also attempted to organise efforts to undermine trades unionism and to overthrow the British government, none of which made significant headway.
-He was made a Knight Bachelor in 1990, and died later the same year.
+He settled in Rhodesia (now Zimbabwe) and founded the Capricorn Africa Society, which aimed to fight racial discrimination in Africa, calling for equal rights for all civilised.
+Stirling's preference for a limited, elitist voting franchise over universal suffrage limited the movement's appeal.
+He formed private military companies and was linked with a failed attempt to overthrow the Libyan leader Muammar Gaddafi in the early 1970s.
+He tried to organise efforts to undermine trades unionism and to overthrow the British government, none of which made significant headway.
+He was made a Knight Bachelor in 1990.
+He died later the same year.

 Early life

 The National Army Museum records that Stirling was born and raised in Keir House, Perthshire, into an aristocratic Scottish family with a proud military heritage.
 However, The Scotsman newspaper of 20 November 1915 and The Stirling Observer of 23 November 1915 both published announcements that "The Hon Mrs Keir gave birth to a son on Monday 15th at 15 Cambridge Square, London".
+The General Records Office (GRO) also records his birth registered in the Paddington district of London.

 He was the son of Brigadier-General Archibald Stirling, of Keir, and Margaret Fraser, daughter of Simon Fraser, the Lord Lovat (a descendant of Charles II).
 Simon Fraser, 15th Lord Lovat was a first cousin.
 His paternal grandparents were Sir William Stirling-Maxwell, 9th Baronet and Lady Anna Maria Leslie-Melville.

 Stirling was educated in England at the Catholic boarding school Ampleforth College alongside his elder brother Bill Stirling.
 He was part of the Ampleforth Officer Training Corps.
-He briefly attended Trinity College, Cambridge, before being "sent down" (i.e. expelled) for 28 transgressions of which the master of the college asked him to select three which would be the "least offensive to his mother".
-He then went to Paris to unsuccessfully attempt to become an artist.
+He briefly attended Trinity College, Cambridge, before being sent down for 28 transgressions of which the Master of Trinity asked him to select three which would be the "least offensive to his mother".
+He went to Paris to try unsuccessfully to become an artist.